 Master's Degree Requirements: Students complete 30 credit hours of defined coursework in a period of ten months beginning in Summer Session II and ending the following Spring semester.
-The integrated curriculum is designed to provide a focused professional education in the tools, methods and applications of data analytics.
+The integrated curriculum is designed to provide a focused education in the software tools, methods and applications of data analytics.

 Other Relevant Information: Students must begin the degree program in the first semester (Summer Session II) and complete all 30 credit hours of the curriculum.
 The program is designed for full-time students only.
-All application materials are due by January 1 (December 1 for international applicants).
+All application materials are due by February 15 (January 15 for international applicants).